 April 29, 2019

-To: Chair and Members Toronto Police Services Board From: Mark Saunders
+To: Chair and Members

+Toronto Police Services Board

+From: Mark Saunders

 Chief of Police

-Subject: Chief's Administrative Investigation into the Custody Injury of 2018.53
+Subject: Chief's Administrative Investigation into the Custody

+Injury of 2018.53

+Recommendation(s):

 It is recommended that the Toronto Police Services Board (Board) receive the following report.
+Financial Implications:

 There are no financial implications relating to the recommendation contained within this report.
+Background / Purpose:

 Whenever the Special Investigations Unit (S.I.U.) is notified of an incident involving serious injury or death, provincial legislation directs that a chief of police shall conduct an administrative investigation.

-Ontario Regulation 267/10, Section 11(1) states:
+Ontario Regulation 267/10, Section 11(1) states: "The chief of police shall also cause an investigation to be conducted forthwith into any incident with respect to which the S.I.U. has been notified, subject to the S.I.U.'s lead role in investigating the incident."
+Section 11(2) of the Regulation states: